maiconn/movie-api/README.md

 - User Name: `sa`
 - Password: `password`

-### About the intregation tests
+### About the integration tests
 - The report of integration tests is at:
   `./build/reports/tests/test/classes/com.example.movieapi.MovieApiApplicationTests.html`
 #### This integration tests verify the following contexts:
 - `shouldGetAllDataOK()`: this test verify if "GET /movie" returns status 200.
 - `shouldTestResultOfAwardInterval()`: this test verify the producer with the longest gap between two consecutive awards, and the one who received two awards the fastest.
-It must returns the min with Joel Silver producere with interval = 1 between 1990 and 1991.
+It must return the min with Joel Silver producer with interval = 1 between 1990 and 1991.
 Finally, the max with Matthew Vaughn producer with interval = 13 between 2002 and 2015.
 - `shouldDeleteDataOK()`: this test verify if "DELETE /movie/{id}" returns 200 code when we delete the movie by id.
 - `shouldDeleteAllDataOK()`: this test verify if "DELETE /movie/delete-all" returns 200 code.
 - `shouldIfHaveNoData()`: finally, this last test verify if the endpoint "GET /movie" returns no data after delete all data